This post may contain affiliate links. Please read my disclosure policy.

 Knowing your pages per session by channel will help you make decisions about the channels (organic search or otherwise) that actually move the dial for you.

 Based on the mountains of data I’ve looked at over the years, organic visitors tend to have among the highest pages per session, they dwell on page the longest, and they’re more likely to rate and review a recipe when it matches their search intent.

 It’s also an excellent source of passive traffic, unlike Instagram which requires a ton of TLC.

-Although there aren’t really comprehensive benchmarks out there on the ideal returning reader percentage for a food blog, at Foodie Digital we generally believe that if your rate is under 18% your editorial strategy needs some refreshing.
+Although there aren’t really comprehensive benchmarks out there on the ideal returning user/reader percentage for a food blog, at Foodie Digital we generally believe that if your rate is under 18% your editorial strategy needs some refreshing.

 8. Best piece of advice you’ve received?